sleekEagle/pcr_cloud/README.md

 5. edit inbout rules
 6. add rule with the new laptop's IP address

-## Things to do when creating a new deployment
+## Things to do when creating a new deployment to get access to s3
 1. goto AWS console
 2. goto IAM
 3. goto users